SUB 100, (501) 569-3160, (501) 569-8279 (fax), Website

 After admission to UALR, any student may declare a major in Professional and Technical Writing.
 To discuss the major, students are encouraged to visit the Chair of the Department of Rhetoric and Writing in SUB 100.
 Appointments may be arranged by calling (501) 569-3160.

 The Department of Rhetoric and Writing seeks to develop written and rhetorical literacy among its majors, UALR students, and the larger communities of which it is a part.
-Its alumni work as technical writers, grant writers, freelance writers, teachers, non-fiction writers, ghost writers, web developers, and editors.
+Its alumni work as technical writers, grant writers, freelance writers, teachers, non-fiction writers, ghost writers, web developers, user experience (UX) designers, and editors.

 Minor in Writing